IdeallyGrey/Linux-Skyrim-Mod-Manager/README.md

 ## Acknowledgments

 This project relies on the tool [Gum](https://github.com/charmbracelet/gum), allowing for an easy and nice looking TUI.
-This script will grab a copy of the binary off of GitHub in case you don't have it installed locally.